• Home

 Coordination and consciousness come from the Head

 When Mozart played piano there was a perfect synchronization between his right hand and his left hand.
 It was so because each hand was conscious of the other.
 Not only were they conscious of each other’s existence.
 They were also conscious of each other’s position.
-For instance, if you close your eyes and move your left hand behind your back your right hand will have no problem to find it because both hands belong to the same consciousness, and this consciousness is in the head.
+For instance, if you close your eyes and move your left hand behind your back, your right hand will have no problem finding it because both hands belong to the same consciousness, and this consciousness is in the head.

 Paul writes: “For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord does the church” (Eph.
 5:29).
 The answer for the existing conflicts among Christians in local assemblies should not be borrowed from worldly wisdom.
-Most of the time these conflicts exist because the members are not well attached to the Head.
+Most of the time, these conflicts exist because the members are not well attached to the Head.
 Obviously, when Christians are conscious they belong to the same body they will not “bite and devour one another” as we read in Galatians 5:15.
-On the contrary, they will participate in the common well being of the body.
+On the contrary, they will participate in the common well-being of the body.

 Wisdom comes from the Head

 To say Christ has wisdom is to put it lightly, for as the apostle Paul declares, He is the very wisdom of God (1 Cor.
 1:24).
-To attempt to generate wisdom on our own, or to get it from the school of the “wise” is to trifle with the divine.
+To attempt to generate wisdom on our own, or to get it from the school of the “wise,” is to trifle with the divine.
 And to endeavor to minister effectively without God’s wisdom is to flirt with foolishness (1 Cor.
 3:19).
 Such ministering might impress the followers of Satyrus the Peripatetic, but surely not the Logos of God.

 These things we also speak, not in words which man’s wisdom teaches but which the Holy Spirit teaches, comparing spiritual things with spiritual” (1 Cor.
 2:13).

-The faster we depart from words taught by human wisdom, the faster are we going to benefit those who hear us.
+The faster we depart from words taught by human wisdom, the faster we are going to benefit those who hear us.

 I leave you with these words uttered by the apostle Paul: “But you have not so learned Christ, if indeed you have heard Him and have been taught by Him, as the truth is in Jesus” (Eph.
 4:20,21).
 On such learning depends our progress.

-If you think this post can help somebody you can share it with the options presented bellow.
+If you think this post can help somebody, you can share it with the options presented below.

 Share this:

-• Click to email a link to a friend (Opens in new window) Email
+• Email a link to a friend (Opens in new window) Email

-• Click to share on X (Opens in new window) X
+• Share on X (Opens in new window) X

-• Click to share on Facebook (Opens in new window) Facebook
+• Share on Facebook (Opens in new window) Facebook

 Related